- Brand name

 Taking other medicines

-Some medicines and Calcitriol-GA may interfere with each other.
+Some medicines may interfere with Calcitriol-GA.
 These include:

-- medicines, vitamin tablets or health supplements containing vitamin D or calcium
+- medicines, vitamin tablets containing vitamin D or calcium

 These medicines may be affected by Calcitriol-GA, or may affect how well it works.
 You may need to take different amounts of your medicine, or you may need to take different medicines.
 Your doctor will advise you.